dew-uff/versioned-prov/README.md

 PROV does not properly support fine-grained provenance with mutable data structures due the assumption of immutable entities and their representation may become quite verbose.
 The PROV-Dictionary extension intends to provide data structures support for PROV, but it stills fails to accomodate the mutability of them.
 Thus, we propose Mutable-PROV to support the representation of mutable data structures in PROV.

-To describe and evaluate the extension, we use the [Floyd-Warshall](https://github.com/dew-uff/mutable-PROV/tree/master/algorithm.py) algorithm.
-This algorithm calculates the distance of the shortest path between all pairs of nodes in a weighted graph.

 ## Running Example

 To describe and evaluate the extension, we use the [Floyd-Warshall](https://github.com/dew-uff/mutable-PROV/tree/master/algorithm.py) algorithm.
 This algorithm calculates the distance of the shortest path between all pairs of nodes in a weighted graph.